Uranium mining by country

 The world's largest producer of uranium is Kazakhstan, which in 2019 produced 43% of the world's mining output.
 Canada was the next largest producer with a 13% share, followed by Australia with 12%.
 Uranium has been mined in every continent except Antarctica.

 Africa

 Democratic Republic of the Congo (DRC)

 Uranium mining in the DRC ceased in 2004 with the closure of the Shinkolobwe mine.
 Uranium for the Manhattan Project nuclear bombs that were used in the bombing of Hiroshima and Nagasaki at the end of the Second World War came from Shinkolobwe, in the mineral rich province of Katanga, at that time in the Belgian Congo.

 In 2009 the French conglomerate Areva executed an agreement with the Congolese Minister of Mines on uranium prospecting and mining.
-Work would start with a detailed inventory of mining sites and update of all databases.
+Work would start with a detailed inventory of mining sites and an update of all databases.
 In 2011 Areva disclosed that it was unlikely to develop a uranium mine in the DRC until the country became more politically stable.